 Palm Beach State College is an American Welding Society S.E.N.S.E. participating organization and certified to deliver Levels I & II of the national skill standards for the training and qualification of welding personnel.

-Palm Beach State College awards students who complete the Welding Technology program a Post-Secondary Adult Vocational Training Certificate.
+Palm Beach State College awards students who complete the Welding Technology program a Career Certificate Program Training Certificate.
 This program is located at the Lake Worth campus.

 We would like to thank Welder Services of Florida, Inc. for their continued support of our welding program by supplying a scholarship to our students.
 The Steve Knight Memorial Scholarship assists welding students in paying for tuition through the PBSC Foundation.
 A special thank you to Brooke Knight for her continued support of our welding program.